awsdocs/aws-parallelcluster-user-guide/doc_source/HeadNode-v3.md

 `AdditionalIamPolicies` \(**Optional**\)
 Specifies a list of Amazon Resource Names \(ARNs\) of IAM policies for Amazon EC2\.
 This list is attached to the root role used for the head node in addition to the permissions required by AWS ParallelCluster\.
 An IAM policy name and its ARN are different\.
 Names can't be used\.
-If the `InstanceProfile` or `InstanceRole` setting is specified, this setting is ignored\.
+If this is specified, the `InstanceProfile` and `InstanceRole` settings can't be specified\.
 We recommend that you use `AdditionalIamPolicies` because `AdditionalIamPolicies` are added to the permissions that AWS ParallelCluster requires, and the `InstanceRole` must include all permissions required\.
 The permissions required often change from release to release as features are added\.
 There is no default value\.

 ```